 Art in Clay Hatfield

 Sunday 10am – 5pm

 There will be demonstrations taking place inside and outside the marquees all weekend, you’ll be able to see throwing, sculpting and hand decoration at various points around the show.
 There is also a full programme of talks and demonstrations planned.

-There are two awards presented each year; ‘The Valentine Clays Peers Award‘ (voted for by all the makers at the show), which went to Nic Collins in 2015 – a record breaking third time winner!
-The second is ‘The Potclays Student Award‘ and in 2015 this was won this was won by Souzana Petri (Brighton University).
-The awards are presented when the show closes on Saturday (5.30pmish) and you are welcome to attend.
+There are two awards presented each year; ‘The Valentine Clays Peers Award‘ (voted for by all the makers at the show), and ‘The Potclays Student Award‘ The awards are presented when the show closes on Saturday (5.30pmish) and you are welcome to attend.

 If you appreciate the beauty of lovingly made pots and ceramics; there will be something here to inspire you.
 The magnificent setting of Hatfield House and it’s parklands offers the opportunity to relax in the grounds during the show and spend a full day or more at this unique event.